shikijs/shiki/docs/guide/install.md

 await highlighter.loadLanguage('javascript') // load the language
 ```

-If you want to load all themes and languages (not recommended), you can iterate all keys from `bundledLanguages` and `bundledThemes`.
+If you want to load all themes and languages (not recommended), you can iterate over all keys from `bundledLanguages` and `bundledThemes`.

 ```ts twoslash theme:poimandres
 import { bundledLanguages, bundledThemes, getHighlighter } from 'shiki'